gitdevqiang/CF-HGExplainer/README.md

 # CF-HGExplainer
-This git reposity is used for KDD23 paper "Counterfactual Learning on Heterogeneous Graphs with Greedy Perturbation".
+This git repository is used for KDD23 paper "Counterfactual Learning on Heterogeneous Graphs with Greedy Perturbation".